winitzki/scall/tutorial/programming_dhall.md

 The code will not compile unless all types match, including the imported values.

 All fields of a Dhall record are always public.
-To make values in a Dhall module private, we should not put those values into the final exported record.
+To make values in a Dhall module private, we simply do not include those values into the final exported record.
 Local values declared using `let x = ...` inside a Dhall module will not be exported (unless they are part of the final exported value).

 In the example just shown, the file `SimpleModule.dhall` defined the local values `test` and `validate`.
 Those values are type-checked and computed inside the module but not exported.
-In this way, sanity checks or unit tests included within the module will be validated but will remain invisible to other modules.
+In this way, sanity checks or unit tests included within a module will be validated but will remain invisible to other modules.

 The Dhall import system implements strict limitations on what can be imported to ensure that users can prevent malicious code from being injected into a Dhall program.
 See [the Dhall documentation on safety guarantees](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.